jupyterhub/oauthenticator/CONTRIBUTING.md

         python -c "import IPython; print(IPython.sys_info())"

-   And include any relevant package versions, depending on the issue, such as matplotlib, numpy, Qt, Qt bindings (PyQt/PySide), tornado, web browser, etc.
+    Please also include the version of JupyterHub and of OAuthenticator.

 ## Pull Requests

-Some guidelines on contributing to IPython:
+Some guidelines on contributing to Jupyter/OAuthenticator:

 * All work is submitted via Pull Requests.
 * Pull Requests can be submitted as soon as there is code worth discussing.